-The Review Board values and considers both traditional knowledge and scientific knowledge in its deliberations.
-Fortune will make all reasonable efforts to assist in the collection and consideration of traditional knowledge relevant to the NICO Project.
-Where it is applicable, Fortune will make all reasonable efforts to incorporate traditional knowledge from aboriginal culture holders as a tool to collect information on and evaluate the specific impacts required in this Terms of Reference.
-The developer should refer to the Review Board's Guidelines for

-Incorporating Traditional Knowledge into the Environmental Impact Assessment Process3 and community/culture group-specific traditional knowledge protocols.
+The Review Board considers both traditional knowledge and scientific knowledge in its deliberations.
+In addition, subsection 115(c) of the MVRMA provides as a guiding principle for the Review Board the importance of conservation to the well-being and way of life of the aboriginal peoples of Canada to whom Section 35 of the Constitution Act 1982, applies and who use an area of the Mackenzie Valley.
+Avalon will make all reasonable efforts to assist in the collection and consideration of traditional knowledge relevant to the Nechalacho Project for the Review Board's consideration.
+Where it is applicable, Avalon will make all reasonable efforts to incorporate traditional knowledge from aboriginal culture holders as a tool to collect information on and evaluate the specific impacts required in this Terms of Reference.
+The developer should refer to the Review Board's Guidelines for Incorporating Traditional Knowledge into the Environmental Impact Assessment Process and community/culture group-specific traditional knowledge protocols.